Fitzgerald, Georgia

 Fitzgerald is a city in and the county seat of Ben Hill County in the south central portion of the U.S. state of Georgia.
-As of the 2010 census, it had a population of 9,053.
-It is the principal city of the Fitzgerald Micropolitan Statistical Area, which includes all of Ben Hill and Irwin counties.
+As of 2020, its population was 9,006.
+It is the principal city of the Fitzgerald micropolitan statistical area, which includes all of Ben Hill and Irwin counties.
+A small portion of Fitzgerald is in Irwin County.

+The city is an agricultural marketing center that grows cotton, tobacco, and peanuts.
+It is also home to diverse manufactures including textiles, lumber, and metal products.

+The city is home to the Blue and Gray Museum, the Grand Theatre, the Milton Hopkins Memorial Nature Preserve, and the Fitzgerald chicken topiary.
+The Ben Hill Irwin Campus of Wiregrass Georgia Technical College is in Fitzgerald.

 History

-Fitzgerald was developed in 1895 by Philander H. Fitzgerald, an Indianapolis newspaper editor.
-A former drummer boy in the Union Army during the Civil War, he founded it as a community for war veterans – both from the Union and from the Confederacy.
+Fitzgerald was developed in 1895 by Philander H. Fitzgerald, a newspaper editor from Indianapolis, Indiana.
+A former drummer boy in the Union Army during the Civil War, he founded it as a community for war veterans–both from the Union and from the Confederacy.
 The majority of the first citizens (some 2700) were Union veterans.
 It was incorporated on December 2, 1896.
 The town is located less than 15 mi from the site where Confederate president Jefferson Davis was captured on May 10, 1865.

 Fitzgerald was an early planned city.
 It was laid out as a square, with intersecting streets dividing it into four wards.
-Each of the wards was divided into four blocks and each block had sixteen squares.
-The first two streets running north–south on the west side of the city were named after Confederate generals Lee and Johnston, whereas the first two on the east side were named after Union generals Grant and Sherman.
+Each ward was divided into four blocks and each block had sixteen squares.
+The first two streets running north–south on the west side of the city were named after Confederate generals Robert E. Lee and Joseph E. Johnston, whereas the first two on the east side were named after Union generals Ulysses S. Grant and William T. Sherman.

 After about a year, the residents planned a Thanksgiving harvest parade.
 Separate Union and Confederate parades were planned.
 But when the band struck up to play, the Confederates joined the Union veterans to march as one under the US flag.
-This was at a time of increasing reconciliation nationwide between white soldiers of the North and South; historian David Blight notes that outstanding issues of race were pushed aside.
-In this period southern states had already begun to pass new constitutions that raised barriers to voter registration, following Mississippi's in 1890, and essentially disenfranchised most freedmen and many poor whites.
+At the time there was increasing reconciliation nationwide between white soldiers of the North and South; historian David Blight notes that outstanding issues of race were pushed aside.
+In this era, Southern states had already begun to pass new constitutions that raised barriers to voter registration, following Mississippi's in 1890, and essentially disenfranchised most freedmen and many poor whites.
 By 1900, Fitzgerald was a sundown town, prohibiting African Americans from living there.